Honda has been known for its affordability, efficiency, and reliability for decades.

 The Civic Si Sedan features a sophisticated style with a sport bumper, signature C-shaped taillights, Honda sensing options, seating for up to five, and heated front seats.
 The Civic Si Sedan also comes equipped with a “Sport” button.

 This button adds responsiveness to the throttle and, according to Honda, “makes spirited driving even more thrilling.”
-The Civic Si Sedan also has a multi-angle rearview camera and c
+The Civic Si Sedan also has a multi-angle rearview camera.

 2. Honda CR-V